-The number of motorcycle fatalities which has experienced yearly increases since 2014 saw a substantial decrease in 2018.
-Preliminary estimates for 2019 indicate an increase in motorcycle fatalities.
+The number of motorcycle fatalities has experienced yearly increases since 2015 and a substantial decrease in 2018.
+Preliminary estimates for 2020 indicate a second year of increases in motorcycle fatalities from that 2018 decrease.
 In order to account for the ever-changing trends, a five-year trend line was chosen.
-To achieve the 2021 target, motorcycle-involved fatalities need to be reduced by 1 percent from 89 (2014 to 2018 average) to 87 in 2021.
+To achieve the 2022 target, motorcycle-involved fatalities need to be reduced by 1 percent from 90 (2015 to 2019 average) to 88 in 2022.

-2019 data is considered preliminary State data; it was not considered in target-setting by the LHSC.
+2020 data is considered preliminary State data; it was not considered in target-setting by the LHSC.